TorchJD/torchjd/docs/source/examples/basic_usage.rst

     from torch.optim import SGD

     from torchjd import autojac
+    from torchjd.aggregation import UPGrad
-    from torchjd.aggregation import UPGrad, jac_to_grad
+    from torchjd.autojac import jac_to_grad

 Define the model and the optimizer, as usual: